 Why eir and the Spider Awards?

-eir has sponsored the Spider Awards for 17 years, and at a time when every sponsorship decision comes under scrutiny, it’s important for us as an organisation – and myself as Head of Marketing – to have an answer ready when someone asks why we stay with these awards.
+eir has sponsored the Spider Awards for 17 years, and at a time when every sponsorship decision comes under scrutiny, it’s important for us as an organisation – to have an answer ready when someone asks why we stay with these awards.

 It’s simple: eir wants to see more Irish organisations online, and we’re passionate about celebrating the best of what they’re achieving once they get there.
 The potential of digital in Ireland is far from fully realised.
 Research from the IEDR reveals that just a third of Irish businesses can sell or take payments online.
 And two thirds of offline businesses in Ireland say they “see no need” to be online in their industry.